-Brufen is indicated in the symptomatic management of various arthroses such as rheumatoid arthritis (including juvenile rheumatoid arthritis or Still's disease) and osteoarthritis, fibrositis, ankylosing spondylitis and other muscular syndromes, such as low back pain, soft tissue trauma and various inflammations of tendon, joint capsules and ligaments.
+Brufen Paediatric Oral Suspension is indicated in the management of various arthroses such as rheumatoid arthritis (including juvenile rheumatoid arthritis or Still's Disease) and osteoarthritis, fibrositis, ankylosing and other muscular syndromes such as low back pain, soft tissue trauma and various inflammations of tendon, joint capsules and ligaments.

-Brufen is also used as an analgesic in the relief of mild to moderate pain.
+As an analgesic in the relief of mild to moderate pain.